erhead/arbitrader/README.md

 # arbitrader
-A framework to faciliate using automated strategies
+A framework to facilitate using automated strategies